PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/01_Base_BGP_and_IGP.md

 ### 2.2 Point-to-Point Interface Configuration

-Configure all P2P interfaces with /31 subnets:
+Configure all P2P interfaces with a /31 subnets:

 ```bash
 interface GigabitEthernet0/0/0/1